apiato/documentation/docs/components/main-components/requests.md

 By just injecting the request class you already applied the validation and authorization rules.

-When you need to pass data to the Action, you should pass the request Object as it is to the Action's `run()` method parameter.
+When you need to pass data to the Action, you should pass the request Object as is to the Action's `run` method parameter.
 ```php
 public function createAdmin(CreateAdminRequest $request)
 {